Updated January 2019

 - Appear too often – e.g. every. single. page.
 This feels annoying.

 - Appear right when I’m enjoying reading something.
-The worst is when I’m cooking a recipe and I close the box, only to have to swipe down to the right part of page again.
+The worst is when I’m cooking a recipe and I close the box, only to have to swipe down to the right part of the page again.
 This makes me feel mad.

 - Can’t be closed.
 This feels frustrating.

 - Force me to click something lame to close the pop-up.
 This feels insulting to have to agree to something like “No, I don’t want to feel better about my body” in order to close the pop-up and read the fitness article I came to the site for.